-The son of a Black football coach, Donald Thompson never saw many people in corporate America that looked like him, and saw even fewer as he climbed the ranks.
-According to a study by McKinsey & Company, roughly two thirds of Black professionals in America do not have do not have sponsors to advocated for their career growth, despite the fact that 87% of companies surveyed have sponsorship programs.
+The son of a Black football coach, Donald Thompson never saw many people in corporate America that looked like him and saw even fewer as he climbed the ranks.
+According to a study by McKinsey & Company, roughly two-thirds of Black professionals in America do not have sponsors to advocate for their career growth, despite the fact that 87% of companies surveyed have sponsorship programs.

 Working with others in North Carolina led to the creation of The Diversity Movement, a platform to give back to people looking for mentorship like he was.

 “I had to learn in my career to navigate being the ‘only’ and to not wear a chip on my shoulder.
 If you go into life and everyone’s your enemy, you miss your allies,” Thompson said.
 “That mindset helped me grow my career.”

 In a conversation with Senior Executive Media, Thompson discusses learning tools for DEI and examples of how they can transform businesses.
 Read the edited excerpt below.

 Senior Executive DEI Think Tank is a criteria-based membership community for chief diversity officers and senior-level DEI leaders at large organizations to share difference-making tactics, trade valuable resources, and seek the counsel of experienced peers in a private, confidential setting.Do you qualify?

 Senior Executive Media: What are the training and digital learning tools that you provide your clients for DEI purposes?